 Websites, Universities and Blogs that drive technological progress by highlighting the breakthroughs and issues shaping the future.

 Mura CMS is an open source enterprise content management system developed by Blueriver Interactive.
-It is very easy to customise and comes with a wide feature set, making it suitable for all sorts of simple to high end web projects.
+It is very easy to customize and comes with a wide feature set, making it suitable for all sorts of simple to high-end web projects.
 This help center section is a collection of useful links, articles and code examples for ourselves and others who are interested in Mura CMS development.

 Build responsive, mobile-first projects on the web with the world's most popular front-end components and frameworks.